 The production history of Alien3 is a troubled one.
 Before Thomson joined the film, its first director, New Zealander Vincent Ward — one of a slew of directors who had been attached to the project during its lengthy pre-production phase — had been replaced by rock video director David Fincher.
 Thomson was hired when the film's original cinematographer, Jordan Cronenweth, ASC (Blade Runner) left the production.

 Many cinematographers might feel stifled by a production where the original look had already been determined, but not Thomson.
 "I had no problem with following in Jordan's footsteps because his approach was so right," he enthuses.
 "It was marvelous to be pointed in the right direction by a man of his caliber."

-First-time feature director Fincher, for his part, is an award-winning rock video director with a background in visual effects storyboarding at ILM.
+First-time feature director Fincher, for his part, is an award-winning rock video and commercials director with a background in visual effects storyboarding at ILM.
 "To take something over like this at 28 must've been quite awe-inspiring, but he handled it as if he'd done 20 pictures," Thomson relates.

 "The main interest in the picture is the style," Thomson continues.
 "Fincher was always saying, 'Keep it dark, keep it dark!'
 I took his point, because with an alien creature roaming about, it's not frightening if you can see all the edges and all the comers — you'll know the creature isn't there.
 We tried to keep it shadowy to create apprehension, mood and tension, but we had to see the actors so that the audience didn't develop eyestrain."

 The challenge for a cinematographer, one would think, would be to find some variety in such a dark environment.
 "Quite the contrary," says Thomson.
 "I was trying to keep the whole thing looking the same.
 It's a great temptation when I'm on a film this long to do something different, but the audience is going to see it over a period of two hours while I've been on it for nineteen weeks.
 I think a film should have a consistent look."